cds-snc/gcds-docs/src/en/components/header/code.md

 #### `account`

 The `account` slot is for adding an account-related button below the header.
-Use this slot with a `gcds-button` to include a button element for actions like "Sign in" and "Sign out".
+Use this slot with a `gcds-button` to include a button element, styled as the Canada.ca contextual sign in button, for actions like "Sign in" and "Sign out".

 {% examplesPreview "210" %}
 <gcds-header lang-href="fr-url-here" skip-to-href="#id-main-content-here">